How to Make Your First Radio Interview a Success?

 Keep Your Notes Near You

 Keep a notepad close to you with one or two themes or bullet points you wish to get across.
-This can help you when the questions are outside your comfort zone and you need to bring it back to your strategy.
+This can help you when the questions are outside your comfort zone and you need to bring it back to your media training strategy.
 Keep a pen or pencil handy to make quick notes that you want to speak about later in the interview.